 I have not always scheduled term examinations in our homeschool.
-I didn’t know what questions to ask or how to conduct the examinations.
+I did not know what questions to ask or how to conduct the examinations.
 It was simply overwhelming.
-After years of studying Charlotte Mason’s philosophy, I now realize the importance of term examinations and am learning how to incorporate them.

-One goal of education is for the student to read to learn and not simply read to pass a test.
-He should be able to express the main ideas in a reading after he reads it initially as well as several months later.
-Recalling the ideas he has read and narrated allows the student to broaden his understanding and make connections with other ideas as he learns.
+One of our goals for homeschooling is for our children to read to learn and not simply to pass a test.
+She should be able to express the main ideas from a single reading after she initially reads it as well as several months later.
+Recalling the ideas she has read and narrated allows her to broaden her understanding and make connections with other ideas as she learns.

 Every student will connect with a reading a little differently because of varying life experiences and level of maturity.
-Evaluating his knowledge and understanding enables you to assess his strengths and weaknesses for future lesson planning.
+Evaluating my daughter’s knowledge and understanding enables me to assess her strengths and weaknesses for future lesson planning.

 How to Implement Charlotte Mason Style Examinations

 How do you create end-of-term examinations when you don’t use a boxed curriculum?
 Doesn’t it take too much time to write examination questions?
-Here’s the steps I follow when planning and implementing our exams.
+It is actually not as intimidating as it sounds.
+Here are the steps I follow when planning and implementing our exams.

 Schedule term examinations

-Allow a full week for examinations each term when planning your school year.
-No review time is necessary as we want to assess what the student learned, not ask him to learn specific material for the exam.
+I allow a full week for examinations each term when planning my school year.
+No review time is necessary as I want to assess what my student has learned, not ask her to learn specific material for an exam.

 Have realistic expectations

 The first time we implemented term examinations, I thought we would have extra time during the week for personal pursuits.
 (Translation—I could tackle some other projects as well.)
-This is not true.
-Because you are recording your younger students’ answers one-on-one, this will probably take longer than a normal narration.
-Once I had realistic expectations, exam week was not stressful.
+This was not the case!
+Exams are different than our normal school work, but they still require the same amount of time.
+Once I had realistic expectations, exam weeks went much smoother.

 Record exam answers

-As your student is narrating or when you look back over the narrations, evaluate what your student has learned.
-Record his strengths and weaknesses.
-Make assessments as to whether changes in teaching methodology, development of better study habits, or changes in the curriculum are needed.
-If you need to report grades to fulfill homeschool requirements in your state, assign pass/fail or letter grades accordingly.
+As my students are narrating or when I look back over the narrations, I evaluate what they have learned and note their strengths and weaknesses.
+I make assessments as to whether changes in teaching methodology, development of better study habits, or changes in the curriculum are needed.
 During this time, I also complete our term evaluations.